The threshold dose for a food allergen is the lowest amount that can trigger an allergic reaction if eaten.

 All cases of food allergy should be medically reviewed.
 If you suspect you may have a food allergy, you should see your GP, who may refer you to an allergy clinic.
 The degree of risk in your own case, and the need for any individual avoidance measures, can then be discussed.

-This article has been peer reviewed by Dr Andrew Clark, Consultant in Paediatric Allergy, Addenbrookes NHS Foundation Trust and Sue Clarke, Nurse Advisor to the Campaign.
+Peer reviewed by Dr Andrew Clark, Consultant in Paediatric Allergy, Addenbrookes NHS Foundation Trust and Sue Clarke, Nurse Advisor to Anaphylaxis UK.
 We are not aware of any conflicts of interest in relation to their review of this article.

 All the information we produce is evidence based or follows expert opinion and is checked by our clinical and research reviewers.
 If you wish to know the sources we used in producing any of our information products, please let us know, and we will gladly supply details.